 - Import.io (it’s a SaaS product that enables users to convert the mass of data on websites into structured, machine-readable data)

 - DocuClipper (it’s a cloud solution to extract fields and tables from scanned documents)

 - Photo Scan (it is a free Windows 10 OCR app you can download from Microsoft Store.
 It recognizes the text from photo files but also directly from the PC’s webcam)

 - Microsoft OneNote (as it turns out, this Windows 10 free tool can also extract text from a multi-page printout with one click!
 It works both on pictures and handwriting text).

 Do you think that text extraction from images using machine learning might be beneficial to your company or speed your work up?
 Don’t hesitate to call us or send us an e-mail.
-We are very keen to talk with you about implementing text extraction solutions to your business.
+Addepto is a professional Machine Learning Consulting company.
+We are very keen to talk with you about implementing text extraction from image solutions to your business.
 Or perhaps, you’re interested in artificial intelligence in general?
 There is no better place for you.
 Let’s chat about your needs.
 Go straight to the contact section!